lucavallin/lucavallin/README.md

 I have a passion for distributed systems, building developer- and infrastructure- tooling, systems programming (e.g.container runtimes, networking...) and other low-level topics.
 I particularly enjoy working with Go, Rust, Azure, Kubernetes and related technologies.
 I used to be into Google Cloud, giving trainings and talks about it, and getting certified.

-Check out my blog at: https://cavall.in.
+Check out [my blog](https://cavall.in) and [FirstIssue.dev](https://firstissue.dev) (an app to help developers make their next open-source contribution).
 I am also available as a mentor on [Mentorcruise](https://mentorcruise.com/mentor/lucacavallin/)!

-<br />The rest of my time is spent cycling, cooking on a kamado, playing piano and videogames, stargazing and cleaning litterboxes 🐈.
+The rest of my time is spent cycling, cooking on a kamado, playing piano and videogames, stargazing and cleaning litterboxes 🐈.

 ### Languages, Frameworks & Tools